mciudada/Randomness/README.md

-# Code to accompany "Certifying Randomness or its Lack Thereof in Network Scenarios"
+# Code to accompany "Certifying Randomness or its Lack Thereof in General Network Scenarios"

 ## Maria Ciudad Alañón, Daniel Centeno, Andrew Watford and Elie Wolfe